SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 detect and disallow value overflow, to avoid unexpected results when working with numbers that become larger or smaller than the allowed value range of the type that stores them.
-(You can choose to opt in to value overflow behavior by using Swift's overflow operators, as described in :ref:`AdvancedOperators_OverflowOperators`.)
+You can opt in to value overflow behavior by using Swift's overflow operators, as described in :ref:`AdvancedOperators_OverflowOperators`.

 Unlike C, remainder (``%``) calculations in Swift can be performed on floating-point numbers.